idchiang/ucsd_gradschool/00_Timeline.md

 ## Defense timeline

+* Your diploma will be mailed ~2 months after the quarter of your final review ends.
+You might want to take that into account when you schedule your defense.

 * ~2 months before the prospective defense date
   * Book the timeslot with your committee
   * Make an appointment with the Graduate Division for preliminary review (suggestion: on or after the day you send the dissertation draft to the committee; before your defense)